tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 What about extensive doc efforts that might take 1-2 weeks but which aren't part of any larger project?
 In these cases, you're essentially managing the project yourself, and I would recommend adding it to your project spreadsheet.
 If you need a more definitive separate between projects and small doc requests, maybe consider a project any effort requiring more than a week of work.

 The converse scenario might also apply: documentation needed as part of a project but which only takes 1-2 days.
-In that case, I would still list it as a project because projects have a different rhythms and workflows &mdash; there are often multiple phases (beta, general availability, fast-follows), as well as multiple iterations as teams evolve product designs based on customer feedback (the hallmark of agile).
-You might have to rewrite the topics three or four different times as part of development churn.
+In that case, I would still list it as a project because projects have different rhythms and workflows &mdash; there are often multiple phases (beta, general availability, fast-follows), as well as multiple iterations as teams evolve product designs based on customer feedback (the hallmark of agile).
+You might have to rewrite the topics three or four different times as part of the development churn.
 As a result, what might initially begin as a small amount of work can turn into a much larger work.

 When do you sit down and identify all the projects?
 Who reaches out and contacts the different teams and finds their roadmaps and tracks what's coming and so on?
 You could designate a doc lead for this.
 However, it might be better to designate different writers who are specialized in different areas to do the information collection work.
 In an example doc team, you might have 5 writers, each of whom is embedded with 2-3 teams in different areas of the org.
 Writer 1 might be assigned to projects in Group A, Writer 2 might be assigned to projects in Group B, and so on.